 Louisiana Right to Life is very proud of our state’s pro-life legislative record and our body of pro-life laws.
+We are grateful that our laws protecting unborn babies from the injustice of abortion are in effect!
 Even with our success, we still recognize that there is more work to be done until every human life is protected by law.

 Use the subtopics to browse Louisiana body of pro-life laws dealing with abortion, assisted suicide, and more.
 Here are some highlights from our pro-life laws.